 - Grab the CSS resources text file — this contains a set of raw selectors and rulesets that you'll need to study and combine to answer part of this assessment.

-Note: Alternatively, you could use a site like JSBin or Thimble to do your assessment.
 You could paste the HTML and fill in the CSS into one of these online editors, and use this URL to point the

 You have been provided with some raw HTML and an image, and need to write the necessary CSS to style this into a nifty little online business card, which can perhaps double as a gamer card or social media profile.
 The following sections describe what you need to do.